British Invasion: Film and television

-The Beatles' film A Hard Day's Night marked the group's entrance into film.
+The Beatles' A Hard Day's Night marked the group's entrance into film.
 The film Mary Poppins – starring English actress Julie Andrews as the titular character, and released on 27 August 1964 – became the most Oscar-winning and Oscar-nominated Disney film in history.
-My Fair Lady, released on 25 December 1964, starring British actress Audrey Hepburn as Cockney flower girl Eliza Doolittle, won eight Academy Awards.
-And Oliver! released in 1968 won Best Picture, becoming the final musical film to do so until Chicago in 2002.
+My Fair Lady, released on 25 December 1964, starring British actress Audrey Hepburn as Cockney flower girl Eliza Doolittle, won eight Academy Awards. and Oliver! released in 1968, won Best Picture, becoming the final musical film to do so until Chicago in 2002.

-Besides the Bond series which commenced with Sean Connery as James Bond in 1962, films with a British sensibility such as the "Angry Young Men" genre, What's New Pussycat? and Alfie styled London Theatre.
+Besides the Bond series that commenced with Sean Connery as James Bond in 1962, films with a British sensibility such as the "Angry Young Men" genre, What's New Pussycat? and Alfie styled London Theatre.
 A new wave of British actors such as Peter O'Toole, Michael Caine, and Peter Sellers intrigued US audiences.
 Four of the decade's Academy Award winners for best picture were British productions, with the epic Lawrence of Arabia, starring O'Toole as British army officer T. E. Lawrence, winning seven Oscars in 1963.

-British television series such as Danger Man (renamed Secret Agent in its US airings), The Saint and The Avengers began appearing on US screens, inspiring a series of US-produced espionage programs such as I Spy, The Man From U.N.C.L.E. and the parody series Get Smart.
-By 1966, spy series (both British and US versions) had emerged as a favourite format of US viewers, along with Westerns and rural sitcoms.
+British television series such as Danger Man (renamed Secret Agent in its American airings), The Saint and The Avengers began appearing on American screens, inspiring a series of American-produced espionage programs such as I Spy, The Man from U.N.C.L.E. and the parody series Get Smart.
+By 1966, spy series (both British and American versions) had emerged as a favourite format of American viewers, along with Westerns and rural sitcoms.
 Television shows that featured uniquely American styles of music, such as Sing Along with Mitch and Hootenanny, were quickly canceled and replaced with shows such as Shindig! and Hullabaloo that were better positioned to play the new British hits, and segments of the new shows were taped in England.

 Fashion

-Fashion and image marked the Beatles out from their earlier US rock and roll counterparts.
-Their distinctive, uniform style "challenged the clothing style of conventional US males," just as their music challenged the earlier conventions of the rock and roll genre.
-"Mod" fashions, such as the mini skirt from "Swinging London" designers such as Mary Quant and worn by early supermodels Twiggy, Jean Shrimpton and other models, were popular worldwide.
+Fashion and image set the Beatles apart from their earlier American rock and roll counterparts.
+Their distinctive, uniform style "challenged the clothing style of conventional American males," just as their music challenged the earlier conventions of the rock and roll genre.
+"Mod" fashions, such as the miniskirt from "Swinging London" designers such as Mary Quant, and worn by early supermodels Twiggy, Jean Shrimpton and other models, were popular worldwide.
 Newspaper columnist John Crosby wrote, "The English girl has an enthusiasm that American men find utterly captivating.
 I'd like to import the whole Chelsea girl with her 'life is fabulous' philosophy to America with instructions to bore from within."

-Even while longstanding styles remained popular, US teens and young adults started to dress "hipper".
+Even while longstanding styles remained popular, American teens and young adults started to dress "hipper".